mattce/s2-clock/README.md

 The Setup uses simple npm scripts to build the application.

 To start the application run `npm start`.
-This cleans the dist folder, generates CSS (through Sass), JavaScript (through CoffeeScript) and HTML (through Jade) and starts a on ´localhost:3000´
+This cleans the dist folder, generates CSS (through Sass), HTML (through Jade), copies over JavaScript and starts a server on ´localhost:3000´
 To solely generate CSS, run `npm run sass`
-To solely generate JavaScript, run `npm run coffee`
 To solely generate HTML, run `npm run jade`